PietPtr/NO7/README.md

 Download the .zip file containing the images and the program here: https://github.com/Pietdagamer/NO7/archive/master.zip

-Double click the .py file to play!
+Extract the .zip file (make sure the images and music is in the same folder as the .exe file) and doubleclick NO7.py to play!

 ===